-At the far end of the deck was a hot tub pavilion although personally I fail to see the appeal of soaking in a small cauldron when the daytime temperature regularly exceeds 38ºC.
+At the far end of the deck was a hot tub pavilion, although personally I fail to see the appeal of soaking in a small cauldron when the daytime temperature regularly exceeds 38ºC.

 We found our perfect spot up the stairs on the left of the pool.
-As soon as we picked our spot our host laid out towels for us making sure to tuck in every corner perfectly before disappearing to grab us some water.
+As soon as we picked our spot, our host laid out towels for us making sure to tuck in every corner perfectly before disappearing to grab us some water.
 I was expecting perhaps a couple of Four Seasons plastic bottles and a little cool bag but he returned instead with a gleaming silver cone, filled with ice and glass bottles of Evian.

 Our chosen area also featured a shower with an enviable view of the Burj Khalifa.

 Despite its small size, the pool was the perfect temperature to cool down on a scorching September afternoon.
-I had picked this hotel above all else for the ability to spend hours relaxing by the pool and I couldn’t have been more pleased.
+I had picked this hotel, above all else, for the ability to spend hours relaxing by the pool and I couldn’t have been more pleased.

-I’m really happy with how my shots came out here too, I’d been picturing this exact frame in my mind for at least a year, so realizing this dream and then having it reposted by both Visit Dubai and Forbes Travel Guide was an amazing feeling!
+I’m really happy with how my shots came out here too, I’d been picturing this exact frame in my mind for at least a year, so realising this dream and then having it reposted by both Visit Dubai and Forbes Travel Guide was an amazing feeling!